 Apple frequently issues updates that have bug fixes and that might just solve your problem.

 3. Check Activity Monitor

-Our first port of call when our Mac slows down or an app freezes is to check Activity Monitor, an app that comes with your Mac.
-You can find it in Utilities, or just start typing Activity Monitor into Spotlight (press command + space to bring up a Spotlight window).
+Our first port of call when our Mac slows down or an app freezes is to check Activity Monitor.
+Activity Monitor is an app that comes with your Mac.
+You can find it in Utilities, or just start typing Activity Monitor into Spotlight (press Command + Space to bring up a Spotlight window).

 Activity Monitor will show you how much memory is being used and will help you identify if a particular app is using up more than its fair share of resources.

 You'll be able to see how your memory is being used in the Activity Monitor window.
 You'll see details about each process and app, such as the amount of memory, how many threads, and so on.
 You can also see extra columns such as Energy Impact (handy if you are on battery power) by right clicking on one of the column headers.

 If you select the Memory tab, as well as details about how much memory each process is taking up, you'll see a graph for Memory Pressure, and data about Physical Memory, Memory Used, Cached Files, Swap Used.
 Next to that is a section for App Memory, Wired Memory, and Compressed.

 As for what that all means, App Memory is what's actually being used by apps and processes, Wired memory is what's been reserved for apps and can't be freed up, and Compressed is inactive memory that can't be used by other apps.
 That will all add up to the Memory Used figure.

 The Cached Files figure represents the unassigned memory that is available to you.
 (If you are wondering what Swap Used is, it's the memory being used by macOS, so it's already accounted for in the Memory Used calculation).